Nick-tsoukas/musicbizqr/README.md

 ### notes
  - must fix this article at some point Smart Link vs Linktree: What Every Musician Should Know in 2026

- - testing toc for one article
+ - fixed code on article page